pyglet/pyglet/doc/programming_guide/windowing.rst

 =========

-A :py:class:`~pyglet.window.Window` in pyglet corresponds to a top-level window provided by the operating system.
-Windows can be floating (overlapped with other application windows) or fullscreen.
+A :py:class:`~pyglet.window.Window` in pyglet corresponds to a top-level window as provided by the operating system.
+Windows can be floating (with or without a border), or fullscreen.

 .. _guide_creating-a-window: